 Insect- and Arthropod-Borne Diseases

 The material below includes information from the U.S. Department of State (DOS), U.K. Foreign & Commonwealth Office (FCO), Global Affairs Canada (GAC), and Australia's Department of Foreign Affairs and Trade (DFAT), as well as from additional open-source material.
 Standard safety precautions that apply to all international travel can be found in the Library article Safety and Security.

 No intrinsic risk of attack by terrorist groups exists, but unforeseen attacks are possible.

-Scams involving the use of distraction techniques to commit robbery (including puncturing tires and posing as a helpful passerby) and false identity (such as criminals posing as tour guides) have been reported.
+Scams involving the use of distraction techniques to commit robbery, false befriending, and false identity (such as criminals posing as tour guides) have been reported.